PedroASB/PedroASB/README.md

 ## 🎓 Undergraduate Studies

-I've developed several projects in languages such as C++, Python and Java, which gave me a good foundation in back-end.
-Among these, I implemented an [interpreter](https://github.com/PedroASB/BOL-Interpreter) and a [compiler](https://github.com/PedroASB/compilador-mgol).
+During college, I became particularly interested in theoretical areas of computer science, which led me to write my undergraduate thesis in Graph Theory and then publish an article based on it.

-I became particularly interested in theoretical areas of computer science, which motivated me to write my undergraduate thesis in the field of Graph Theory.
+I've also built several backend-focused projects in languages such as C++, Python, and Java — including a language interpreter, a compiler, a restaurant system and many others.
+You can find some of them in my pinned repositories.

 ## 🎯 Current Goal